U.S. Sequence Guide: FINRA Series 16

 If you are…Best first moveWhy

-Supervising research reports and analyst outputSeries 161Best route when communications controls and disclosures are the weak point.
+Supervising research reports and analyst outputSeries 161Best page when communications controls and disclosures are the weak point.

-Reviewing price targets and valuation supportSeries 162Best route when reasonable-basis review and model challenge matter most.
+Reviewing price targets and valuation supportSeries 162Best page when reasonable-basis review and model challenge matter most.

-Still becoming a research analyst before supervisionSeries 86 and Series 87Best route when the supervisory layer is premature.
+Still becoming a research analyst before supervisionSeries 86 and Series 87Best page when the supervisory layer is premature.

-Still sorting the broader U.S. pathU.S. roadmapBest route when you need the higher-level FINRA / NASAA / MSRB / NFA map first.
+Still sorting the broader U.S. pathU.S. roadmapBest page when you need the higher-level FINRA / NASAA / MSRB / NFA map first.

 How to use this page well

-1. Treat Series 16 as a two-part supervisory route, not one isolated exam.
+1. Treat Series 16 as a two-part supervisory sequence, not one isolated exam.

 2. Pick Series 161 first if the problem is disclosures, report approval, or communication control.